rsdoiel/antenna/planet.md

 date: 2025-05-12, from: RTÉ News

-The United States and China said they have agreed a deal to slash reciprocal tariffs for now as the world's two biggest economies seek to end a trade war that has disrupted the global outlook and set financial markets on edge.
+The United States and China said they have agreed a deal to slash reciprocal tariffs for now, as the world's two biggest economies seek to end a trade war that has disrupted the global outlook and set financial markets on edge.

 <br>